Flumanuck/react-portfolio/README.md

 ## Description

-This is a website designed to show off prior completed projects.
-This Website was made using react.
+This is a website designed to bea portfolio in order to show off prior completed projects to potential employers.
+This Website was made using react, html, and css.

 ## Installation